AmithASD/Floor-Management/README.md

-# Getting Started with Create React App
+# Getting Started with Floor Management App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Project Overview

-In the project directory, you can run:
+The Floor Management App is built to simplify the task of organizing and managing room layouts and their tables.
+It allows users to create custom floor plans with tables that can be adjusted, edited, or removed as required.

 ### `npm start`